felicianotech/hyperparticle.github.io/_pending/2017-09-24-erasmus-mundus.md

 One saving grace was that after the meeting, the exams were conducted with two instructors present, and they would both conduct the oral evaluation.

 There's such a disparity in difficulty among first semester classes.
 On the one hand we're getting an introduction to Bash scripting, Python, text processing, and on the other hand we're proving the amortized complexity of a Fibonacci Heap using probability theory.
 The jump in difficulty is massive.

+One thing that Charles University does that all other LCT-partnered universities do not is require a state exam at the conclusion of the Master's program.
+This means that after submitting my thesis, I will be required to go back to Prague to take a final exam on compulsory material that I have studied while at Charles University.

+## Final Remarks

+ I'm single, without a spouse or kids to take care of, young, and independent.
+At no other point in my life would I have an opportunity like this, to go and immerse myself in another country, expand my understanding of others' culture, and enjoy the food, sights, and activities Europe has to offer.

+The topic, scholarship, and prospect of being immersed in a foreign culture were all motivating factors that led me here to this place at this point in time.

 In the end, was it worth it?
 I think so.
 It has been such a challenge, but I've lived my life pursuing challenges.
 I have learned so much being independent in a foreign country.